-Probable Cause Со Corrective Action The software version of the device you have logged on to is no longer compatible with the software version of other 1.
-Log on to the WebUI as administrator using the IP address of the device that caused the problem.
-Click Device Management , then Update Device in the WebUI navigation menu at left. devices within the network.
-2. Click Install Update .
-The selected device updates its software and reboots.
-3 3.
-After the device reboots, check the software version number on the device to confirm that the upgrade was successful.
+Probable Cause Corrective Action The software version of the device you have logged on to is no longer compatible with the software version of other Log on to the WebUI as administrator us IP address of the device that caused the Click Device Management, then Upda Device in the WebUI navigation menu a problem. te devices within the network.
+Click Install Update .
+The selected de updates its software and reboots. evice After the device reboots, check the softwork version number on the device to confirm upgrade was successful.
 On the Deskset, press MENU -&gt; 4.
-Note the P Firmware Ver [SB6703x] or Software Ver [SB6702x] value. ■ On the Gateway or ATA, press the steet key to access the main menu.
-On the main menu, select Device Information , and then press to view SW Ver .
-The device to be updated is unplugged. • Verify that the device is powered up.
+N P Firmware Ver [SB6703x] or Soft Ver [SB6702x] value.
+On the Gateway or ATA, press the store access the main menu.
+On the ma select Device Information, and the to view SW Ver. in menu, The device to be updated is unplugged.
+Verify that the device is powered up.
 The device to be updated has failed to synchronize with the system.
-Verify that the other device says Synchronized .
-If it does not, see "Reconnecting a Deskset to the System" on page 96 or "Reconnecting a Gateway or ATA to the System" on page 98.
+Verify that the other device says Synchr If it does not, see "Reconnecting a Desks System" on page 100 or "Reconnecting Gateway or ATA to the System" on page et to the a